AdaCore/gnatstudio/docs/tutorial/debug.rst

 window, with a new box displaying graphically the contents of the different fields of `T`, each clearly separated.

-Move your mouse over the `1:T` box, select the contextual menu `Display->Show Value + Type`: this displays for all fields both their type and value.

-Special colors are used in the data display: blue for pointers that can be dereferenced by a double-click (double click on `T.val`); red for fields that have been modified since last step.
+Special colors are used in the data display depending on your theme: one for pointers that can be dereferenced by a double-click (double click on `T.val`); another one for fields that have been modified since last step.

 From the T box, right-click to display the contextual menu and select `View memory at address of T`: a memory view is opened on top of the source editors.